will-i-amv/portfolio-builder/README.md

 * Then the user can start adding initial positions for each security to a portfolio, specifying the details of each position.
 * The user can update a position by adding buy and sell operations.
 * The site will display a dashboard with various metrics based on the information entered by the user.
-* If there's a new security that doesn't have prices stored in the database, an API call will be made to get daily prices for the last 100 days.
+* If there's a new security that doesn't have prices stored in the database, an API call will be made to get its daily prices for the last 100 days.
-* Daily prices for all existing securities are updated at 1am every day.
+* Daily prices for all securities stored in the DB are updated at 1am every day.

 # Features